Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Consume Enough Protein

 Consume enough protein as part of your daily caloric intake.
-A suitable range to consider is between 1.4 grams to 2 grams of protein per kilogram of body weight.
-Having the appropriate ratio of protein in your diet will build and maintain your muscle mass.
+A suitable range is between 1.4 grams to 2 grams of protein per kilogram of body weight.
+Having the appropriate protein ratio in your diet will build and maintain your muscle mass.

 Participate in Consistent Resistance Training